stripe/stripe-dotnet/readme.md

 The Stripe Connect documentation can be a little intimidating, so I am going to try to break it down a little.
 Stripe Connect gives you the ability to accept money on behalf of other accounts, and access or modify connected accounts depending on permissions.

 1) The first thing you need to do is [register your platform](https://dashboard.stripe.com/account/applications/settings) with Stripe Connect.
-Stripe.net at this time only supports
-[Standalone Accounts](https://stripe.com/docs/connect/standalone-accounts), which is very useful because it supports every country Stripe supports.

 2) The next thing to do, is have another party connect to your site.
 To do this, put a link on your site which will start the authorization process, or you can use a
 [Stripe Connect Button](https://stripe.com/about/resources).
 Your link will need to contain some querystring parameters: